DIAGNijmegen/git-novice/_episodes/02-setup.md

 On a command line, Git commands are written as `git verb`, where `verb` is what we actually want to do.
-So here is how Dracula sets up his new laptop:
+So here is how Bram sets up his new laptop:

 ~~~
-$ git config --global user.name "Vlad Dracula"
+$ git config --global user.name "Bram van Ginneken"
-$ git config --global user.email "vlad@tran.sylvan.ia"
+$ git config --global user.email "bramvanginneken@users.noreply.github.com"
 $ git config --global color.ui "auto"
 ~~~
 {: .bash}

-Please use your own name and email address instead of Dracula's.
+Please use your own name and email address instead of Bram's.
 This user name and email will be associated with your subsequent Git activity, which means that any changes pushed to [GitHub](https://github.com/), [BitBucket](https://bitbucket.org/),